 The Foundation works with philanthropic donors to fund 100% assisted places for students from restricted financial backgrounds to access places at Sixth Form.
-Two students have now been placed with a further 5 starting in September 2017 with a further increase expected in September 2018.
+Five students started in September 2017, with ten places offered for September 2018.

 The School has entered into collaboration with the Levels Academy Trust, which comprises four primary schools in the Langport area.
 Taunton School provides members of staff to sit on the Trust and Governing Boards of the Trust with the aim of working collaboratively across a number of areas which include training and sharing of skills and resources.

 Students engage in various fundraising activities throughout the year and last year made donations to EducAid (educational charity based in Sierra Leone) and Taunton Opportunity Group (a local pre-school for children with severe learning disabilities).
 TSI and TSIMS students carry out many events to raise money for various charities which have previously included St Margaret’s Hospice, UNICEF, Samaritan’s Purse, Macmillan and Red Ribbons for Aids.

 Taunton School sponsors a number of local sports clubs, sharing expertise, resources and facilities by providing much needed financial support.
 The School also supports the Centre for Outdoor Activities and Community Hub (COACH).